Black kite

-The black kite (Milvus migrans) is a medium-sized bird of prey in the family Accipitridae, which also includes many other diurnal raptors.
+The black kite or fire kite (Milvus migrans) is a medium-sized bird of prey in the family Accipitridae, which also includes many other diurnal raptors.
 It is thought to be the world's most abundant species of Accipitridae, although some populations have experienced dramatic declines or fluctuations.
 Current global population estimates run up to 6.7 million individuals.

 Unlike others of the group, black kites are opportunistic hunters and are more likely to scavenge.
-They spend much time soaring and gliding in thermals in search of food.
+They spend much of their time gliding in thermals in search of food.
 Their angled wing and distinctive forked tail make them easy to identify.
-They are also vociferous with a shrill whinnying call.
+They are vociferous with a distinct shrill whinnying call.

-The black kite is widely distributed through the temperate and tropical parts of Eurasia and parts of Australasia and Oceania, with the temperate region populations tending to be migratory.
-Several subspecies are recognized and formerly had their own English names.
-The European populations are small, but the South Asian population is very large.
+The black kite is widely distributed through temperate and tropical parts of Eurasia and parts of Australasia and Oceania.
+Temperate populations tend to be migratory.
+Several subspecies are recognized, with several having previously had English names.
+The European populations are small, but the South Asian population is comparatively very large.

 Systematics and taxonomy

 The black kite was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux in 1770.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
-Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Falco migrans in his catalogue of the Planches Enluminées.
+Neither the plate caption nor Buffon's description included a scientific name, but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Falco migrans in his catalogue of the Planches Enluminées.
 The type locality is France.
 The current genus Milvus was erected by the French naturalist Bernard Germain de Lacépède in 1799.
 Milvus is the Latin word for a red kite; the specific migrans means "migrating" from the Latin migrare "to migrate".

-The red kite has been known to hybridize with the black kite (in captivity where both species were kept together, and in the wild on the Cape Verde Islands).
+The red kite has been known to hybridize with black kites (in captivity, where both species were kept together, and in the wild on the Cape Verde Islands).

 Recent DNA studies suggest that the yellow-billed African races parasitus and aegyptius differ significantly from black kites in the Eurasian clade, and should be considered a separate allopatric species: yellow-billed kite, M. aegyptius.
 They occur throughout Africa except for the Congo Basin and the Sahara Desert.
 There have been some suggestions that the black-eared kite (M. m. lineatus) should be elevated to full species status as M. lineatus, but this is not well supported.